-- 1. have a major leading to teacher certification. - 2. have earned at least 30 semester hours. - 3. have achieved at least an overall 2.5 GPA for all majors except Communication Disorders, which requires a 3.0 GPA and Art Education, which requires a 2.75 GPA. - have passed both parts of the Regents' Testing Program (or exemption-SAT or ACT). - 5. have passed Praxis I (or exemption-SAT, ACT, GRE, or CLAST).
+- 1. have a major leading to teacher certification. - 2. have earned at least 30 semester hours. - 3. have achieved at least an overall 2.5 GPA for all majors except Communication Disorders, which requires a 3.0 GPA and Art Education, which requires a 2.75 GPA. - have passed both parts of the Regents' Testing Program (or exemption-SAT or ACT). - 5. have passed GACE Basic Skills Assessment (or exemption-SAT, ACT, GRE, or CLAST).
 Exemption scores are available on the College of Education website. - 6. successful completion of appropriate "2999" course. - 7. have completed a criminal background check. - 8. have professional liability insurance.

-Each teacher education program has a "2999" course (ACED 2999, ARED 2999, COMD 2999, ECED 2999, FLED 2999, KSPE 2999, MGED 2999, MUE 2999, SEED 2999, and SPEC 2999).
+Each teacher education program has a "2999" course (ACED 2999, ARED 2999, CSD 2999, ECED 2999, FLED 2999, KSPE 2999, MGED 2999, MUE 2999, SEED 2999, and SPEC 2999).
 The title of this course is "Entry to the Education Profession."
 The "2999" course is required of all teacher education majors as well as certification students; the course is a prerequisite to the professional education course work in all teacher education programs.
 Students should enroll in the appropriate "2999" course the semester following the successful completion of 30 hours.
 Students should continue to enroll in the appropriate "2999" course each semester until an "S" grade is achieved.

-CHECK-POINT COURSES AND RETENTION INTEACHER EDUCATION
+CHECK-POINT COURSES & RETENTION IN PROFESSIONAL PROGRAMS

-Education majors are required to earn minimum grades of "C" in all professional education courses and those courses required in the major.
+Education majors are required to earn minimum grades of "C" in all professional education courses, in all courses in Area F of the Core Curriculum, and in those courses required in the major.
 Student progress will be monitored through (a) GPA, (b) observations, (c) faculty and public school teachers' documented concerns, and (d) demonstration of appropriate dispositions.
-As a means of monitoring these retention requirements, each teacher education program has a checkpoint course.
-The status of students enrolled in these courses is monitored by the faculty members in the dean's office in the College of Education to ensure that all requirements for admission to teacher education have been maintained.
+As a means of monitoring these retention requirements, each teacher education program has a check-point course.
+The status of students enrolled in these courses is monitored by the faculty members in the Dean's Office in the College of Education to ensure that all requirements for admission to teacher education have been maintained.
 Students who do not maintain these retention requirements will be prevented from continuing in professional education course work.
-The check-point courses for the teacher education programs are: Art Education, ARED 3010; Business Education, ACED 4400; Early Childhood, READ 3500; Foreign Language Education, FLED 4500; Middle Grades Education, MGED 3990; Music Education, MUSC 3650; Health and Physical Education, KSPE 4710; Secondary Education, SEED 3000; Special Education, SPEC 3050 (Mild Disabilities and Mental Retardation), READ 3500 (Deaf Education and Interrelated Special Education/ Early Childhood), COMD 3080, (Communication Disorders - undergraduate), and COMD 5120 (Communication Disorders - graduate).
+The check-point courses for the teacher education programs are: Art Education, ARED 3000; Business Education, ACED 4400; Early Childhood, READ 3500; Foreign Language Education, FLED 4500; Middle Grades Education, MGED 3990; Music Education, MUSC 3650; Health and Physical Education, KSPE 4710; Special Education, READ 3500; Deaf Education and Early Childhood Special Education General Curriculum, CSD 3080 (Communication Disorders-undergraduate) and CSD 5120 (Communication Disorders-graduate).